 An Iowa 3 Day Notice of Termination is an official eviction letter written by the landlord and served to the tenant for an incurable breach, such as possessing illegal drugs on the premises.
-There is no option to cure and the tenant must move out within three (3) calendar days.
+There is no option to correct the violation and the tenant must move out within three (3) calendar days.

 When to Use an Iowa 3 Day Notice of Termination